Forest fire expertise from Resilience Programme

 While forests all over Europe go up in flames, science-based expertise is desperately needed.
 Alexander Held from EFI's Resilience Research Programme is working on and with fires since many years, and he is not just Senior Scientific Advisor with EFI, but also a qualified fire crew boss, incident commander level 3 and air attack supervisor.
 Both his scientific and his practical knowledge make him currently very attractive for media stations all over Europe.

 Below we are sharing our recent contributions to the news, with information on how to tackle forest fires, how to mitigate them and how to enhance forest resilience over the long term.
-More you will find here.
+More you will find here and here.

 The Telegraph: Europe 'not doing its homework' on basic wildfire prevention, experts warn